Beau Scott: Newcastle Knights

 Scott commenced playing for the Newcastle Knights in the 2013 NRL season.
 On 6 August 2014, Scott extended his contract with the Knights from the end of 2016 to the end of 2017.

 Scott played in the 2014 Four Nations.
-He scored his first international try against the New Zealand national rugby league team in Round 1.
+He scored his sole international try against New Zealand in Round 1.

 On 13 February 2015, Scott captained the NRL All Stars against the Indigenous All Stars in the 2015 All Stars match.

 In April 2015, Scott asked for a release from the final two years of his Knights contract on compassionate grounds, due to his son requiring medical assistance that he could receive at the Children's Hospital in Westmead.
-On 20 April, Scott was officially released from his Knights contract.
+On 20 April, he was officially released.

 Parramatta Eels

-On 20 April 2015, Scott signed a 3-year contract with the Parramatta Eels starting in 2016.
+On 20 April 2015, Scott signed a three-year contract with the Parramatta Eels starting in 2016.
 In Round 1, he made his club debut for the Eels in the season opening match against the Brisbane Broncos, playing at second-row in the Eels' 17-4 loss.
-In Round 6, he scored his first try for the Eels, against the Canberra Raiders.
+In round 6, he scored his first try for the Eels, against the Canberra Raiders.
 At the end of the 2016 NRL season, Scott played 20 games and scored 2 tries.

 On 20 June 2017, it was announced that Scott would be ruled out for the season with a bicep injury.
-On 1 September 2017, Scott made a shock return to The Parramatta side to play against South Sydney, it was initially thought he would be out for the rest of the season.
+On 1 September 2017, Scott made a shock return to the Parramatta side to play against South Sydney, it was initially thought he would be out for the rest of the season.
 On 18 May 2018, Scott suffered a serious knee injury in Parramatta's 24-12 loss to New Zealand.
 Scans confirmed that Scott had ruptured his left anterior cruciate ligament, ruling him out for the remainder of the season.
 On 27 June 2018, Scott announced his retirement from rugby league.
 He spoke to the media saying "I feel privileged to have played the great game of rugby league professionally for the past 14 years and I'm grateful for the opportunities and experiences that have come with it, I would like to thank all of the players, coaches and support staff who I have been associated with throughout my career and I'd like to acknowledge and thank all the fans and members who have supported me over such a long period".